-Pylaios.
-The first name is clearly Greek, perhaps also the second.)
-We get two further names when it is stated that they are sons of Lêthos the Pelasgian, son of Teutamos (Λήθοιο Πελασγοῦ Τευταμίδαο).
-The last name is much discussed (see e.g. Lochner-Hüttenbach, index; his identification of Pelasgian as Illyrian, however, must be rejected.
-On \teutā as a non-Indo-European word see Beekes 1998).
-For Lêthos the connection with Lêthê, river of the Underworld (see Wathelet 1988) is just a wild guess.
+Underworld (see Wathelet 1988) is just a guess.
 The name occurs only here, and may therefore be of interest.
-It has not been observed, however, that the name is found in Etruscan, where we find $le\vartheta e$ .
-The fit is complete: Etr. -e is the equivalent of Gr. -os (cf. Gr.
+It has not been observed, however, that the name is found in Etruscan, where we find le $\theta e$ .
+The fit is complete: Etr. -e is the equivalent of Gr. -os, Lat. -us (cf. Gr.
 Daidalos - Etr.
 Taitle; Lat.
 Aulus - Etr. av(e)le); Etruscan has no long vowels.
-The Etruscan name was studied by Rix 1965 (see the index; together with its derivations le 9i, le 9ia, le 9ai/e, le 9iu, le 9iunia it is discussed 23 times).
+The Etruscan name was studied by Rix (1965; see the index; together with its derivations le $\theta i$ , le $\theta ai$ , le $\theta ai$ , le $\theta i$ and i is discussed 23 times).
 One of the derivations occurs in an archaic inscription, and the origin of the name is unknown (Rix 349 n.
 152a).

 The consequences of this identification are considerable.
 It confirms that 'Pelasgians' can stand for Tyrsênoi, that Tyrsênoi are mentioned in the eighth century BC. in Asia Minor, that the Tyrsênoi are Etruscans, that they lived near Troy: they are mentioned directly after the (five groups of) Trojans in the Catalogue of Trojans, which means that they lived next to them, probably to the south, near Larisa in the Troad (see above 2.2).
-The possibility that Pelasgians here means another minor population like the Leleges (see 2.2) is refuted by K 429, where they are mentioned beside Carians, Paeonians, Leleges, and Kaukônes.
+The possibility that Pelasgians here means another minor population like the Leleges (see 2.2) is refuted by K 429, where the Pelasgians are mentioned beside Carians, Paeonians, Leleges, and Kaukônes.
 It is not clear to what time it refers.
 It dates at least back to the time of Homer, i.e. the eighth century, but it may well be a fact preserved by the tradition from much older times.
 In principle it may go back to the 14th century.
 Hippothoos may be part of an old tradition, as he plays a part in the death of Patroklos (P 219ff), a story which may have a long tradition.